dafer45/TBTK/doc/Manual.md

 Note that in order to calculate the SpinPolarizedLDOS, it is necessary to specify one and only one spin-subindex using IDX_SPIN.

 ## Further Properties
-Further Properties such as EigenValues, GreensFunction, and WaveFunction are also available but are not yet documented in this manual.
+Further Properties such as EigenValues, GreensFunction, and WaveFunctions are also available but are not yet documented in this manual.
 If you are interested in these quantites, do not hesistate to contact kristofer.bjornson@physics.uu.se to get further details or to request a speedy update about one or several of these Properties.

 @page Properties Properties